JoseAlvarezHernandez/teamknowlogy-test/README.md

 # Welcome to TeamKnowlogy Test!

 In this test is needed to develop a project that detects if a person has genetic differences based on their DNA sequence.
-For that it is necessary to create a program with a method or function with the following signature (in one of the following languages: Java / Golang / C-C ++ / Javascript (node) / Python / Ruby):
+It is necessary to create a program with a method/function with the following signature (in one of the following languages: Java / Golang / C-C ++ / Javascript (node) / Python / Ruby):

 **boolean hasMutation (String [] dna); // Java Example**